Best Automated HTS Classification Tools Compared

 Can automated tariff classification tools handle multi-material or multi-function products?

 Multi-material and multi-function products are where most classification tools fail because they require GRI 3 analysis.
-GingerControl is the only automated tariff classification tool that detects when GRI 3(b) essential character analysis applies and asks targeted questions about component value ratios, consumer purchase intent, and material-level function, the same factors a customs broker evaluates when determining essential character.
+GingerControl detects when GRI 3(b) essential character analysis applies and asks targeted questions about component value ratios, consumer purchase intent, and material-level function, the same factors a customs broker evaluates when determining essential character, then computes the duty on the resulting code.

 How do HTS classification software tools integrate with existing ERP systems?

 Most HTS classification software platforms offer API or file-based integration with ERP systems like SAP, Oracle, and NetSuite.
-GingerControl supports API-level integration and has processed over 100,000 classification requests in a single day, with infrastructure built to scale from 1,000 to 100,000+ requests for teams that need classification at enterprise volume.
+GingerControl supports API-level integration and processes 100,000+ classification requests per day, with infrastructure built to scale for teams that need classification and duty computation at enterprise volume.

 Is automated HTS classification accurate enough for CBP compliance?